hitchhiker-/shutterfly_challenge_1223/README_solution.md

 ### Future improvements
 1. Modularity can be improved by placing each class in a separate module.
 As there may be more logic and more methods for each class.
 2. As there may be more data to ingest and process, Pandas DataFrames offer more efficient ways to handle the data.
-3. At present the error handling is basic, as it raises exceptions with error messages but does not log these errors or provide detailed reports.
-In future I would recommend implementing logging to record such errors systematically.
+3. Improve logging for better debugging and monitoring.
 4. Current handling of out of order entries especially for `NEW` and `UPDATE` is simple, more robust approach can be implemented in the future.
 Example, if `UPDATE` entry has missing or partial data.
-4. Sorting strategy can be revisited based on data charecteristics.
+5. Sorting strategy can be revisited based on data charecteristics.

 ### Assumptions
 1. A week is assumed strictly to be from `Sunday` to `Saturday`, partial weeks are counted as full weeks for calculating time delta between first and last event for each customer.